 Belmont University and the School of Physical Therapy are committed to the successful outcomes of each of the physical therapy students and graduates.
 The process for measuring success is determined in a number of different methods.
 Program evaluation looks at graduation rates, licensure examination pass rates on the National Physical Therapy Examination as provided by the Federation of State Boards of Physical Therapy, and employment placement.

-Of the 98 students who started the program in the graduating classes of 2010 to 2012, 94 graduated with an DPT degree.
+Of the 101 students who started the program in the graduating classes of 2013 to 2015, 97 graduated with a DPT degree.
 This demonstrates a 96% graduation rate.

-The percentage of graduates who secured professional full-time employment, enrolled in graduate school, or enlisted in military service within six months after graduation is 97% in 2012, 100% in 2011, and 99% in 2010.
+The average employment of graduates who secured professional full-time or part-time employment, enrolled in graduate school, or enlisted in military service within one year of graduation is 100%.

-The Doctorate of Physical Therapy Program at Belmont University is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; email: firstname.lastname@example.org; website: http://www.capteonline.org.
+The Doctorate of Physical Therapy Program at Belmont University is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE).